AnirudhSinghBhadauria/Cosmosis/README.md

 ## [Curosity](https://en.wikipedia.org/wiki/Curiosity)

-The Mars rover Curiosity has been exploring the Red Planet since 2012, and has made many important discoveries about the planet's history and environment.
+The **Mars rover** Curiosity has been exploring the Red Planet since 2012, and has made many important discoveries about the planet's history and environment.
 Our website covers the latest news and findings from the Curiosity mission.

 <img src="https://firebasestorage.googleapis.com/v0/b/cosmosis-ff4d9.appspot.com/o/ReadMe%20Pictures%2FCosmosis%20_%20Void%20%E2%80%94%20Firefox%20Developer%20Edition%2027.2.23%2001_12_40.png?alt=media&token=ff2fbf8d-f2c8-4622-a3de-3aee6c788f99">

 ## [APOD](https://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day)

-Astronomy Picture of the Day (APOD) is a popular website that features stunning photographs of space and the universe.
+**Astronomy Picture of the Day** (APOD) is a popular website that features stunning photographs of space and the universe.
 Our website provides a feed of the latest APOD posts, so you can keep up to date with the latest images and discoveries.

 <img src="https://firebasestorage.googleapis.com/v0/b/cosmosis-ff4d9.appspot.com/o/ReadMe%20Pictures%2FCosmosis%20_%20Void%20%E2%80%94%20Firefox%20Developer%20Edition%2027.2.23%2001_21_03.png?alt=media&token=d72011ea-a443-4de9-938a-bbfafa74d6ac">

 ## KPOD

-KPOD.
-Know Your APOD, APOD of any particular date can be found out using this KPOD.
+KPOD. **Know Your APOD**, APOD of any particular date can be found out using this KPOD.
 Our website provides a feed of the latest APOD posts, so you can keep up to date with the latest images and discoveries.

 <img src="https://firebasestorage.googleapis.com/v0/b/cosmosis-ff4d9.appspot.com/o/ReadMe%20Pictures%2FCosmosis%20_%20Void%20%E2%80%94%20Firefox%20Developer%20Edition%2027.2.23%2001_21_07.png?alt=media&token=4389de4e-dc34-4d84-9932-7360c3dc2cd9">

 ## Conclusion

-Whether you are a space enthusiast or just interested in learning more about the universe, Cosmosis is the ultimate space exploration hub.
+Whether you are a space enthusiast or just interested in learning more about the universe, **Cosmosis** is the ultimate space exploration hub.
 With its comprehensive coverage of space-related topics and engaging content, our website is the perfect destination for anyone looking to explore the mysteries of the universe.